olab/OLab4/README.md

 	-rwxrwxrwx 1 root root   5452 Dec  9 07:30 README.md
 	drwxrwxrwx 1 root root   4096 Dec  9 07:36 docker

-•	Run the following post-setup commands within the container to download and create the OLab4 demo databases, set up apache, and connect file shares from the host system:
+•	Run the following post-setup commands within the container to set up the runtime environment download and create the OLab4 demo databases, set up apache, and connect file shares from the host system:

+	sh-4.2#
 	sh-4.2# cd /tmp
 	sh-4.2# ./post-create.sh

   If, during the post-create step, you see the following message:

   Cloning failed using an ssh key for authentication, enter your GitHub credentials to access private repos